 Try meditation to ground yourself and feel a connection between your body and the Earth.
 Explore the difference between feeling “low” and “high” within the mind and body.

-Mantras are harmonizing sounds that can be repeated to create vibrations for an overall restorative effect.
-A mantra can a sound, word, or phrase that builds into a vibration across the body.
+Mantras are harmonizing sounds that can be repeated to create vibrations for an overall restorative effect on your chakra system.
+A mantra can a sound, word or phrase that builds into a vibration across the body.

 The mantra Lokah samastah sukhino bhavantu is often used to share peace with all beings.
 The specific mantra sound for the root chakra is lam.
 Try repeating this sound, over and over, until it becomes a sound that resonates throughout your body.